resim-ai/agent/README.md

 log-level: info
 # Size in MB of log file (default: 500), note that 3 compressed backups are kept
 log-max-filesize: 200
-# Auto update (default: true) - whether the agent will try to update itself when a new release is available
+# Auto update (default: false) - whether the agent will try to update itself when a new release is available
 auto-update: false
 ```